-Findings

-- The PSP is following principles of student-centered education through providing flexible learning opportunities since the program can be completed through full time or part time schedule (2 or 4 years to complete the degree), delivering the content through face to face or online, using synchronous and asynchronous modalities accommodating students' schedules, and delivering the courses during weekends. - The program includes mandatory courses and one elective course selected by the students from a list of options. - Student class participation is high and assessments are based on exams and other assessment methods are also employed (assignments/group projects) and weighted towards the final grade for each course. - The role of academic advisor although clearly defined by the department, is weakly applied for the program and instead the director of the program plays a role of mentor for all the students, directing them to appropriate resources as needed. - All course frameworks (syllabi) describe the aims/learning outcomes, contents, resources (texts and articles) and are published in the student handbook.
-Currently utilised assessment criteria methods and detailed schedules/timelines are published within the eLearning platform. - There is a low participation of students in the course evaluations as highlighted in A8 document.
-Overall, the student evaluations of courses indicate high satisfaction with the only weak point the utilization of the library. - There is a published procedure for appeals handled by a committee of three faculty.
-The is also a student ombudsman focusing on non-course specific issues. - Both the University and the department have developed and operate the appropriate infrastructure/offices dedicated to supporting students and responding to their concerns.
+- The PSP is following principles of student-centred education through providing flexible learning opportunities since the program can be completed through full time or part time schedule (2 or 4 years to complete the degree), delivering the content through face to face or online, using synchronous and asynchronous modalities accommodating students' schedules, and delivering the courses during weekends.

+- The program includes mandatory courses and one elective course selected by the students from a list of options.

+- Student class participation is high and assessments are based on exams and other assessment methods are also employed (assignments/group projects) and weighted towards the final grade for each course.

+- The role of academic advisor although clearly defined by the department, is weakly applied for the program and instead the director of the program plays a role of mentor for all the students, directing them to appropriate resources as needed.

+- All course frameworks (syllabi) describe the aims/learning outcomes, contents, resources (texts and articles) and are published in the student handbook.
+Currently utilised assessment criteria methods and detailed schedules/timelines are published within the eLearning platform.

+- There is a low participation of students in the course evaluations as highlighted in A8 document.
+Overall, the student evaluations of courses indicate high satisfaction with weak points being the utilization of the library, weak connection of course content with information in previous courses, and recognizing the value of tutoring sessions.

+- There is a published procedure for appeals handled by a committee of three faculty.
+The is also a student ombudsman focusing on non-course specific issues.

+- Both the University and the department have developed and operate the appropriate infrastructure/offices dedicated to supporting students and responding to their concerns.

-- The PSP engages student centered practices to provide excellent education opportunity to students. - The course composition of mandatory courses with one elective course may be reviewed with the possibility to increase the number of elective courses.
-Including more elective courses will contribute to increased flexibility and the potential for students to develop personalized skills. - The level of involvement of the program director is impressive. - Consideration should be given to distributing some of the duties among the faculty, such as serving as academic advisors for the students of the program.
+- The PSP engages student centred practices to provide excellent education opportunity to students.

+- The course composition of mandatory courses with one elective course may be reviewed with the possibility to increase the number of elective courses.
+Including more elective courses will contribute to increased flexibility and the potential for students to develop personalized skills.

+The level of involvement of the program director is impressive.

+- Consideration should be given to distributing some of the duties among the faculty, such as serving as academic advisors for the students of the program.

-The PSP is organised in a positive, student-centered learning environment that allows for variability in modes of delivery and offers flexible learning paths.
+The PSP is organised in a positive, student-centred learning environment that allows for variability in modes of delivery and offers flexible learning paths.
 Efforts should be made to increase the student participation in course evaluations.
 The program should further promote the role and services offered by the Academic Advisor and consider a formal assessment of Academic Advisors by students.

-Principle 3: Student-centred learning,
+Principle 3: Stud ent-centred learning,

-teaching, and assessment
+teaching, and assessm ent

-Fully compliant
+Fully compliant Х

-Substantially compliant Х
+Substantially complian

 Partially compliant

 Non-compliant